SharePoint/sp-dev-docs/docs/general-development/how-to-convert-an-html-file-into-a-master-page-in-sharepoint.md

 # How to: Convert an HTML file into a master page in SharePoint 2013
-With Design Manager, you can convert an.html file into a SharePoint 2013 master page, a .master file.
+With Design Manager, you can convert an .html file into a SharePoint 2013 master page, a .master file.
 After the conversion, the HTML file and master page are associated, so that when you edit and save the HTML file, the changes are synced to the associated master page.
 ## Introduction to converting a master page
 <a name="Introduction"> </a>